CalebSkinner1/FantasyDynasty/README.md

 # To Do

 ## near future ideas
-1. Add remaining tabs to website
+1. Add remaining tabs to website (matchups)
+2. history tab, elo
+3. fix simulations to taper out at 0

 ## once season starts
 1. Some code will surely break